Legal structures for businesses - an overview

 In relation to set up and administration, a private company:

-You can send your annual return and other documents to Companies House electronically using its WebFiling service - see filing company information using Companies House WebFiling.
+You can file your annual return and other documents with Companies House using its WebFiling service.
+See filing company information using Companies House WebFiling.

 Both types of private company must also have at least one member and at least one director.